CONTACT US 020 3129 3301

 Mixed skins propeties

-Generally made of 70% mohair and 30% nylon, mixed skins offer the best compromise between glide, traction and durability.
-They are perfectly suited for both occasional and regular tourers.
+Generally made from a 70% mohair and 30% synthetic mix, these mixed climbing skins are the ideal compromise, offering good glide quality, excellent grip, and maximum durability.
+They are suitable for both occasional users and regular ski tourers.

 GECKO